 2. Shampoo & conditioner

-Shampoos and conditioners contain basic substances like sodium lauroyl sarcosinate, sodium lauryl sulphate, and sodium laureth sulphate, which act as surfactants.
+Shampoos and conditioners contain basic substances such as sodium lauroyl sarcosinate, sodium lauryl sulphate, and sodium laureth sulphate, which act as surfactants.
 These products are manufactured using neutralisation reactions to make them gentler on the scalp.

 3. Stomach acid